Air fryer deals for Prime Day: Ninja, Cuisinart and Cosori ovens on major discount

-Amazon Prime Day has brought some incredible air fryer deals, and they are coming in fast.
-We found air fryer discounts on everything from the basic one-function models starting at $25 to the incredibly versatile Ninja Foodi air fryer and multicooker which has dropped to a record low of $141 for Prime Day.
-We expect the air fryer deals to continue during Amazon's big two-day sale which ends tomorrow and we'll continue to monitor price drops in the handy appliance in real-time.
+Amazon Prime Day has brought incredible air fryer deals, and they're coming in hot.
+We found air fryer discounts on everything from basic one-function models starting at $25 to the incredibly versatile Ninja Foodi air fryer and multicooker, which has dropped to a record low of $141 for Prime Day.
+We expect the air fryer deals to continue during Amazon's big two-day sale which ends after Tuesday and we'll continue to monitor price drops in the handy appliance in real-time.

 If you're not familiar with them, trendy air fryer ovens make crispy snacks that taste like they've been fried but the not-so-dirty secret is that there's no frying involved.
 Instead, air fryers lean on super-hot, fast-circulating air to replicate the effects of oil-frying but with none of the unwanted calories and fat.
 I love mine and use it nearly every day.
 For me, the only thing better than an air fryer is a cheap air fryer and that's exactly what you'll find during this giant flash sale.